Worldwide Guide to Women in Leadership

 From 2004 Ambassador to the European Union, Belgium, The Netherlands and Luxembourg.

-2004- Minister of State and Minister of Parliamentary Relations and Inspection Men Sam An (or Mem San An)
+2004-08 Senior Minister and Minister of Parliamentary Relations and Inspection Men Sam An

-ember of the Permanent Committee of the National Assembly and Chairperson of the Public Health, Social and Women’s Affairs’ Committee 1998-2004.
-Also member of the Standing Committee of the Cambodian People’s Party.
-There are 15 Ministers of State and 7 Vice-Premiers in the government with a total of 180 members.
-(Communist).
+Member of the Politburo of the Cambodian People’s Party (Communist) 1986-93 and later of the Standing Committe, Member of the Permanent Committee of the National Assembly and Chairperson of the Public Health, Social and Women's Affairs’ Committee 1998-2004.
+There were 15 Ministers of State and 7 Vice-Premiers in the government with a total of 180 members in the period 2004-08.

 2004- Secretary of State of Women’s Affairs Khim Chamreoun